Skip to content Skip to footer

 Joint action as the foundation for civic partnership

-Civic partnership is built through action within reality itself.
-Yotzrim Atid positions joint action with a tangible goal as a central way to create connections between people, groups, and institutions.
-Within educational and social initiatives, participants work together on burning civic issues, developing skills in relevant public discourse, conflict management, and partnership building.
-This action connects civic-ethical knowledge with complex reality on the ground, establishing active citizenship as an educational practice.
+Civic partnership is built through real-world activity.
+Yotzrim Atid views joint action with a practical goal as a central way of forging connections among people, groups, and institutions.
+As partners in educational and social initiatives, participants work together on burning civic issues and develop skills in focused public discourse, conflict management, and partnership building.
+This work connects civic and values-based knowledge with complex realities on the ground, establishing active citizenship as an educational practice.

 Cultivating Civic Identity

-Shared identity, responsibility, and dialogue in a complex reality
+Shared identity, responsibility, and dialogue in complex realities

-Yotzrim Atid rests on the understanding that alongside diverse personal, cultural, gender, and national identities, there exists a shared civic identity that demands responsibility and respect between groups.
-In the program’s learning spaces, participants develop an understanding of the democratic contract, its values, and its rules of the game, learning to operate within it even in situations of dispute and polarization.
-Engaging with civic and current affairs enables the formulation of an informed position based on the values of equality, liberty, and human rights.
+Yotzrim Atid is based on the understanding that alongside diverse personal, cultural, gender, and national identities, there exists a shared civic identity that demands responsibility and respect between groups.
+Program participants develop an understanding of the democratic contract, its values, and its rules, learning to operate within its confines even in situations of division and dispute.
+Engaging with civic and current affairs helps individuals develop an informed position based on the values of equality, liberty, and human rights.

 What Makes Yotzrim Atid Unique